davidsonfellipe/awesome-wpo/README.md

 * [Libra](https://github.com/pitomba/libra) - Libra is a service to measure the weight along the time, written in Python.
 * [WebPageTest](http://www.webpagetest.org/) - Run a free website speed test from multiple locations around the globe using real browsers (IE and Chrome) and at real consumer connection speeds.
 You can run simple tests or perform advanced testing including multi-step transactions, video capture, content blocking and much more.
 Your results will provide rich diagnostic information including resource loading waterfall charts, Page Speed optimization checks and suggestions for improvements.
 * [Sitespeed.io](http://www.sitespeed.io/documentation/) - Sitespeed.io is an open source tool that will check your site against web performance best practice rules and use the Navigation Timing API to collect metrics.
 It will create XML & HTML output of the result.
-* [grunt-phantomas](https://github.com/stefanjudis/grunt-phantomas) - Grunt plugin wrapping phantomas to measure frontend performance
+* [Grunt-phantomas](https://github.com/stefanjudis/grunt-phantomas) - Grunt plugin wrapping phantomas to measure frontend performance

 ## Metrics Monitor - API

 * [WebPageTest API Wrapper for NodeJS](https://github.com/marcelduran/webpagetest-api) - WebPageTest API Wrapper is a NPM package that wraps WebPageTest API for NodeJS as a module and a command-line tool.

-## Miscellaneous

-* [Socialite.js](http://socialitejs.com/) - Socialite provides a very easy way to implement and activate a plethora of social sharing buttons — any time you wish.
-On document load, on article hover, on any event!
-* [ucss](https://github.com/operasoftware/ucss) - uCSS is made for crawling (large) websites to find unused CSS selectors, but not remove unused CSS.
-* [httpinvoke](https://github.com/jakutis/httpinvoke)- A no-dependencies HTTP client library for browsers and Node.js with a promise-based or Node.js-style callback-based API to progress events, text and binary file upload and download, partial response body, request and response headers, status code.
-* [Critical](https://github.com/addyosmani/critical) - Extract & Inline Critical-path CSS in HTML pages (alpha).
-* [csscolormin](https://github.com/stoyan/csscolormin) - Utility that minifies CSS colors, example: min("white"); // minifies to "#fff"

 ## Minifiers - HTML
-* [htmlcompressor](https://code.google.com/p/htmlcompressor/) - HtmlCompressor is a small, fast and very easy to use Java library that minifies given HTML or XML source by removing extra whitespaces, comments and other unneeded characters without breaking the content structure.
+* [HtmlCompressor](https://code.google.com/p/htmlcompressor/) - HtmlCompressor is a small, fast and very easy to use Java library that minifies given HTML or XML source by removing extra whitespaces, comments and other unneeded characters without breaking the content structure.
 As a result pages become smaller in size and load faster.
 A command-line version of the compressor is also available.
-* [django-htmlmin](https://github.com/cobrateam/django-htmlmin) - django-html in an HTML minifier for Python with full support for HTML 5.
+* [Django-htmlmin](https://github.com/cobrateam/django-htmlmin) - django-html in an HTML minifier for Python with full support for HTML 5.
 It supports Django, Flask and any other Python web framework.
 It also provides a command line tool that can be used for static websites or deployment scripts.
 * [HTMLMinifier](https://github.com/kangax/html-minifier) - HTMLMinifier is a highly configurable, well-tested, Javascript-based HTML minifier, with lint-like capabilities.
-* [grunt-contrib-htmlmin](https://github.com/gruntjs/grunt-contrib-htmlmin) - A grunt plugin to minify HTML that uses HTMLMinifier.
+* [Grunt-contrib-htmlmin](https://github.com/gruntjs/grunt-contrib-htmlmin) - A grunt plugin to minify HTML that uses HTMLMinifier.
-* [gulp-htmlmin](https://github.com/jonschlinkert/gulp-htmlmin) - A gulp plugin to minify HTML that uses HTMLMinifier.
+* [Gulp-htmlmin](https://github.com/jonschlinkert/gulp-htmlmin) - A gulp plugin to minify HTML that uses HTMLMinifier.
-* [grunt-htmlcompressor](https://github.com/jney/grunt-htmlcompressor) - Grunt plugin for html compression, using htmlcompressor.
+* [Grunt-htmlcompressor](https://github.com/jney/grunt-htmlcompressor) - Grunt plugin for html compression, using htmlcompressor.
-* [html_minifier](https://github.com/stereobooster/html_minifier) - Ruby wrapper for kangax html-minifier
+* [HTML_minifier](https://github.com/stereobooster/html_minifier) - Ruby wrapper for kangax html-minifier
-* [html_press](https://github.com/stereobooster/html_press) - Ruby gem for compressing html, that removes all whitespace junk, and leaves only HTML.
+* [HTML_press](https://github.com/stereobooster/html_press) - Ruby gem for compressing html, that removes all whitespace junk, and leaves only HTML.
 * [Koa HTML Minifier](https://github.com/koajs/html-minifier) - Middleware that minifies your HTML responses using html-minifier.
 It uses html-minifier's default options which are all turned off by default, so you have to set the options otherwise it's not going to do anything.
 * [HTML Minifier Online](http://kangax.github.io/html-minifier/) - A HTML min tool by kangax (HTMLMinifier Creator)
-* [minimize](https://github.com/Moveo/minimize) - Minimize is a HTML minifier based on the node-htmlparser,currently, HTML minifier is only usuable server side.
+* [Minimize](https://github.com/Moveo/minimize) - Minimize is a HTML minifier based on the node-htmlparser,currently, HTML minifier is only usuable server side.
 Client side minification will be added in a future release.

 ## Minifiers - JS & CSS